Explore the wonders of life Down Under, before you hike and climb your way through New Zealand on this epic gap year program!

 Week 10.
 Farm Stay and Program Reflection

-After wrapping up the final days of our student-led portion, we then make our way to a beautiful and remote farm in Marlborough Sounds, where we will take time to reflect on our time in New Zealand.
+After wrapping up the final days of our student-led portion, we then make our way to a beautiful and remote farm in the Snowdon Region, where we will take time to reflect on our time in New Zealand.
 What a journey it has been!
 In our last couple of days, we will reflect and discuss our time on the program as a whole during program wrap.
 What a journey it has been!
 We will have traveled through two countries in the South Pacific and learned a lot along the way.

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.